bahanonu/geoSatView/README.md

 # geoSatView

-## Downloads GOES (GEOS-16 or GEOS-17 currently) satellite data and makes video animation using [R](https://www.r-project.org/).
+## Downloads GOES (GEOS-16 or GEOS-17 currently) or zoom.earth satellite data and makes video animation using [R](https://www.r-project.org/).

 This script performs the following actions:
+- For NOAA data:
   - Downloads GOES (GEOS-16 or GEOS-17 currently) satellite data (https://cdn.star.nesdis.noaa.gov/GOES16/ABI/SECTOR/psw/GEOCOLOR/) into `data` folder.
   - Crops the image (default is focused on California and the Bay Area).
   - Combines the cropped images and associated timestamps into a single image and saves to `data_crop` folder.
+- For `zoom.earth` (which includes fire locations) data:
+  - Downloads a screenshot at 5 min intervals of the [zoom.earth](zoom.earth) website centered on the West Coast of the United States.
 - Then saves out a video file (default `mp4`) to `video` folder.

+The script requires `ffmpeg` be installed on users systems if

 ### Usage
-To run, download R then make the working directory in `R` the repository root directory and type the below.
+To run, download `R` (or `RStudio`) then make the working directory in `R` the repository root directory and type the below.
+Users can choose between NOAA or [zoom.earth](zoom.earth) sources to create the video.

 ```R
 source('geoSatView.R')
 ```

 Below is an example output.
-The script is also a useful reference for those looking to manipulate images in R and create a video.
+The script is also a useful reference for those looking to manipulate images in `R` and create videos.
+The script can also be run from an empty directory, as long as you set that directory as `R`'s working directory.

 ![tmp2-1](https://user-images.githubusercontent.com/5241605/67650471-471b6180-f8fa-11e9-9731-87a24b11edf4.gif)